Year 5 Curriculum Newsletter for Spring 2

 Miss Ferguson and Miss Owen

-This half term in Maths we will be focusing on fractions.
+This half term in Maths we will be continuing and recapping our knowledge of fractions.
 We will begin by comparing and ordering fractions, with different denominators, using visual representations to support children’s understanding.
 We will then move on to recognising and converting mixed numbers to improper fractions and vice versa.
 Finally, we will begin to work on calculating using fractions including adding, multiplying and dividing which will continue into the following half term.
 Please make sure that children are practising their times tables so that they are fluent!
 It is expected that children use TimesTables Rockstars at least three times a week!
 This will help children achieve the expectation that they know their times tables from 2x to 12x with fluency by the end of Year 4.

 Our RE this half term we will look at beliefs relating to Christianity, including looking at the Easter story and what this tells us about what Christian’s believe.
 We will look at different Christian practises including confession and how this differs between different Christian sects.
 To tie all these aspects together, we will look at the value of forgiveness and why this is important to the Christian faith.